FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 	- [Concept art of the duck](/doc/ConceptArtDuck)
 	- [Initial Project Idea](https://github.com/FontysVenlo/prj4e-repository-group_e02/blob/main/doc/initial-project-idea.md)

-Week4: We made the duck idea more clear and formulated what the duck has to be able to do.
+Week4: We made the duck idea more clear and started to formulated what the duck has to be able to do.
-	- put link of project charter

 **LO2:** Student demonstrates professional skills at level 2 in the focus areas: future-oriented